 This loss can also cause financial distress especially if the veteran was the sole provider.

-Fortunately, the U.S. Department of Veterans Affairs offers several monetary benefits for widows and surviving spouses of wartime veterans.
+Fortunately, the U.S. Department of Veterans Affairs offers several monetary VA benefits for widows and surviving spouses of wartime veterans.

-There are several requirements that a surviving spouse must meet to be eligible for DIC.
+There are several requirements that spouses of veterans must meet to be eligible for DIC.
 The requirements are as follows:

 - A surviving spouse must have married a service member who died on active duty, active duty training, or inactive duty training, or

 - Married the deceased Veteran before January 1, 1957, or

 - Married the veteran at least one year before the veteran’s passing, or

 - Had a child with the veteran and lived with the Veteran until their death.
 It is important to note that during the marriage, there must be no separations unless the surviving spouse was not responsible for the separation.